prcore/docs/content/en/development/plugin-system/add-new-plugin/algorithm.md

 - `CATEGORICAL`

 If the column is not case attribute, it will be renamed to `EVENT_ATTRIBUTE_<data_type>_<attribute_name>`.

+You can use `self.get_parameter_value(key)` to get the value of the parameter.
+The parameter can come from the `config.py` file, or it can be set by the user.
+The `key` should be a string.

+You can also use `self.get_additional_info_value(key)` to get the value of the additional information.
+The additional information can be set by the user.
+The `key` should be a string.

 Having the above information, you can prepare the training data for your algorithm.